nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * there have been SEZs since the 1950s, and there are now thousands of SEZs around the world[^mason]

 ## References

+[^mccasland]: ["Cities Foster Equity by Improving Urban Mobility for Women"](https://newcities.org/the-big-picture-cities-foster-equity-by-improving-urban-mobility-for-women/).
+Hannah McCasland, _NewCities_.
+8 March, 2019.

+[^gadepalli]: "Even though women comprise nearly half of the population, it is surprising they account for less than one in five trips made in Indian cities." ["Delhi Will Improve When Women Get to Move"](https://newcities.org/delhithe-big-picture-will-improve-women-get-move/).
+Shreya Gadepalli, _NewCities_.
+8 March, 2019.

+[^gonzalez]: "Evidence from Argentina shows that on average men and women’s commute time is roughly the same, but women travel at slower speeds and cover shorter distances." ["Transport is Not Gender Neutral"](https://newcities.org/the-big-picture-transport-is-not-gender-neutral-womens-mobility-and-accessibility-for-better-economic-opportunities/) Karla Dominguez Gonzalez, _NewCities_.
+8 March, 2019.

 [^mason]: ["The Case for Charter Cities Within the Effective Altruist Framework"](https://assets.website-files.com/5d253237e31f051057dc0a2b/5d88effe42420361c5e0c3c2_The%20Case%20for%20Charter%20Cities%20Within%20the%20Effective%20Altruist%20Framework.pdf).
 Jeffrey Mason, _Charter Cities Institute_.
 Sept 2019.